sieverett/Event-Based-Contagion-Forecasting/README.md

 the potential for spread, and weighs the event against the information about potential health risks <br>
 that precedes these events.

-# Notebook
+#X Notebook
-> The following analysis seeks to determine if there is a correlation between the information on Covid-19, <br>
+> The analysis herein seeks to determine if there is a correlation between the information on Covid-19, <br>
 number of Covid-19 cases and the number of attributed deaths in relation to the timing and location of <br>
 Trump's 2020 campaign rallies for U.S. President.
 The analysis assumes that the covid statistics will be <br>
 captured for each city in which a rally occured.